darinyu/NFT-pet-store-cli/README.md

 ```

 ## Credits
-We would like to thank Pan Chasinga from the Filecoin Foundation for authoring this assignment as its primary contributor!
+We would like to thank Pan Chasinga from the Filecoin Foundation for being the originator of this project!